business4s/decisions4s/README.md

 ## Expressions coverage and FEEL compatibility

 As of now, Decisions4s supports a limited set of expressions, mostly focusing on boolean logic and basic tests.
+Missing expressions need to be provided at the use-site.

-The expressions provided guarantee compatibility with [FEEL](https://docs.camunda.io/docs/components/modeler/feel/what-is-feel/), meaning their rendered form, when evaluated, yields the same result as direct evaluation.
+The expressions provide guarantee compatibility with [FEEL](https://docs.camunda.io/docs/components/modeler/feel/what-is-feel/).
+This means their rendered form, when evaluated, yields the same result as direct evaluation.
 This guarantee is provided to lower the mental load, so that we can rely on a properly specified format instead of defining our own.
 Having said that, it's important to remember that **rendered form is not intended to be evaluated**, Decisions4s will use direct evaluation when evaluating decision